JuergenGutsch/blog/_source/_posts/2020-06-29-trying-orchard-core.md

 ![](../img/orchardcore/code.png)

 Ok.
 This is where I thought the fascinating stuff is.
 There is almost nothing.
-There are a ton of language files, an almost empty `wwwroot` folder, some configuration files and the common files like a csproj, the `startup.cs` and the `program.cs`.
+There are a ton of language files, an almost empty `wwwroot` folder, some configuration files and the common files like a `*.csproj`, the `startup.cs` and the `program.cs`.
 Except the localization part, it completely looks like an empty ASP.NET Core project.

 Where is all the Orchard stuff?
 I expected a lot more to see.

-The Program.cs looks pretty common, except the usage of `NLog` which is provided via `OrchardCore.Logging` package:
+The `Program.cs` looks pretty common, except the usage of `NLog` which is provided via `OrchardCore.Logging` package:

 ~~~csharp
 using System.Threading.Tasks;